mbaerlin/PolycomAutomation/README.md

 Project to automate polycom phone wall and test beds

 Notes:
-    1. Every call should start from the home menu
+   <ol><li>  Every call should start from the home menu
-    2. Use a map for the softkeys so that new phones / firmware changes can be added later
+   <li>  Use a map for the softkeys so that new phones / firmware changes can be added later
-    3. Automate the phone to accept push and log to file
+   <li>  Automate the phone to accept push and log to file
-    4. Need a state machine for soft keys
+  <li>  Need a state machine for soft keys

 Found that I need to construct the authorization header each time or else it did not respond to the 401 Tried using session, but it did not work, still need to construct the AUTH each time